 The 407 Transitway is a planned, 150 km (93 miles) high-speed interregional transit service extending from Brant Street in Burlington to Highways 35/115 in Pickering.
 The Transitway will be a two-lane, grade separated transit facility on an exclusive right-of-way, running parallel to the existing Highway 407 ETR.
-The Ministry of Transportation recently completed an

-Environmental Project Report for the section of the Transitway between Brant Street in Burlington and Hurontario Street in Mississauga.
+The Ministry of Transportation recently completed an Environmental Project Report for the section of the Transitway between Brant Street in Burlington and Hurontario Street in Mississauga.
 The report finalized the preferred alignment of the Transitway route and the impacts that the route would have on properties along the corridor.
 There are two Transitway stations proposed along Ninth Line at Britannia Road West and Derry Road West.

-Transportation and Works staff have commenced the Ninth Line Environmental Assessment (EA) Study for the 6.2 km (3.2 miles) corridor between Eglinton Avenue West and Derry Road West.
-An introductory Open House was held on February 20, 2020, and subsequent virtual consultation occurred between June 25, 2020 and July 17, 2020, as well as January 13, 2021 and February 3, 2021.
+Transportation and Works staff have completed the Ninth Line Environmental Assessment (EA) Study for the 6.2 km (3.9 miles) corridor between Eglinton Avenue West and Derry Road West.